Closed-loop Performance Optimization of Model Predictive Control with Robustness Guarantees: Introduction

 \section{Introduction}

-Model predictive control (MPC) is a model-based control technique that can efficiently solve challenging control tasks under input and process constraints by solving, at each time step, a receding horizon optimization problem.
+Model predictive control (MPC) is a model-based control technique that can efficiently solve challenging control tasks under input and process constraints by formulating, at each time step, a receding horizon optimization problem.
 The mismatch between the nominal model used by the MPC and the true dynamics poses an important challenge in maintaining good closed-loop performance and ensuring constraint satisfaction.
-Many robust MPC methods have been developed in the literature, often relying on constraint tightening or probabilistic satisfaction guarantees.
-However, most existing methods can be conservative \rz{since tightenings are generally designed without explicitly accounting for the receding horizon aspect of MPC.} Here, we study the MPC problem with model uncertainty and provide a structured way to \rz{design constraint tightenings tailored to closed-loop operation, thus reducing conservatism.}
+Many robust MPC methods have been developed in the literature, often relying on constraint tightening or probabilistic satisfaction guarantees. \rz{However, tightenings are generally designed without explicitly accounting for the receding horizon aspect, and this can lead to overly conservative results.} Here, we study the MPC problem with model uncertainty and provide a structured way to \rz{design constraint tightenings tailored to closed-loop operation, thus reducing conservatism.}

 Tube MPC is a principled way to robustify MPC schemes whenever the process dynamics are unknown or subject to disturbances \cite{mayne2011tube}.
 This strategy tightens the MPC constraints so that the resulting closed-loop state-input trajectory satisfies the nominal constraints.
 The tightening is generally designed based on the support of the uncertainty/noise set, which is assumed to be bounded \cite{chisci2001systems}.
 Tube MPC schemes have been developed for linear systems subject to bounded additive noise \cite{chisci2001systems}, multiplicative uncertainty \cite{fleming2014robust}, and parametric uncertainty \cite{bujarbaruah2019adaptive}.
 Moreover, extensions to nonlinear Tube MPC to deal with additive noise \cite{mayne2011tube} and model uncertainty \cite{kohler2020computationally} have been developed.
-Despite its popularity, Tube MPC can be conservative, since constraint tightening is often designed for the worst-case uncertainty realization, which is unlikely to occur in many practical applications, leading to cautious MPC designs.
+Despite its popularity, Tube MPC can be conservative, since constraint tightenings are often designed for the worst-case uncertainty realization, which is unlikely to occur in many practical applications, leading to cautious MPC designs.
 Moreover, nonlinear tube-based solutions can be cumbersome to implement numerically and may require significant tuning effort \cite{ross2018scaling}.